 Environmental Management - PgDip/MSc - Video

-This established course combines practice with theory with proven excellence in distance learning.Take a look
+This established course combines envrionmental management practice and theory with proven excellence in distance learning.Take a look

 In this section

-This established course combines practice with theory with proven excellence in distance learning.
+This established course combines envrionmental management practice and theory with proven excellence in distance learning.

 Environmental Management techniques are integral to conservation, agriculture, forestry, industry and countryside planning.
-This online programme is designed for new graduates who lack professional experience in environment management.
-It is also for people already in environment-related employment who wish to develop their careers by updating their knowledge and skills.
+This online programme is designed both for new graduates who lack professional experience in environment management and, for professionals in the environment sector who wish to develop their careers, updating their knowledge and skills.
 It aims to satisfy an industrial and public sector demand for environmental scientists.

 Sign up for course updates